AnasBuhayh/weCode-deprecated/README.md

 - Create new Postgres database
 - Restore the template database  `/database/default_db.sql`

 ### App Setup

 - Clone the project to your preferred directory

 `https://github.com/AnasBuhayh/weCode.git`

+- Add your newly created database name and credentials in the settings.py file

 - *Recomended:* Create a vistual environment